Types Of Turquoise

 Apache Blue Turquoise

-The Apache Blue turquoise mine, is a small mine with lots of potential.
-The mine is located near Tonopah, Nevada in the Candelaria Mountain range.
-In recent years the mine has re-opened rendering Apache Blue turquoise with beautiful blue stones with eye popping color.
+The Apache Blue turquoise mine is a small mine with lots of potential.
+It sits near Tonopah, Nevada in the Candelaria Mountain range.
+In recent years the mine has re-opened, producing Apache Blue turquoise with beautiful blue stones and eye-popping color.

 Read More